When you think about the causes of obesity – Do you take into consideration the effect of culture? Let’s take a look at this “culture of obesity”!

-Now it makes sense from a stockholder standpoint for companies to use die-hard tactics to recruit more people to use their products.
+It makes sense from a profit standpoint for companies to use tactics to recruit more people to use their products.
+Even if these products are horrifically unhealthy.
 An increase in the number of people using their product will obviously contribute much more to their bottom-line profit margin.

 Cultural Implications Leading to a Culture of Obesity